 PROBLEM

 The Carmel River originates in the Santa Lucia Mountains in Central California and drains a 660 km2 area before flowing into the Pacific Ocean at Carmel Bay.
 Competing water needs in the basin has led the Monterey Peninsula Water Management District (MPWMD) to develop an integrated ground water-surface water GSFLOW model of the basin (Markstrom and others, 2008).
 The previously developed GSFLOW model will be used to simulate instream flow needs for steelhead in the Carmel River and to model different water supply scenarios and their impacts on the Carmel River.
-A calibrated GSFLOW model has been developed; however, the MPWMD is interested in contracting to the U.S. Geological Survey to provide guidance on implementation of water management scenarios into the GSFLOW model.
+A calibrated GSFLOW model has been developed; however, the MPWMD is interested in collaborating with the U.S. Geological Survey to provide guidance on implementation of water management scenarios into the GSFLOW model.

 SCOPE